By Freddie Cocker

 The workplace is also somewhere where bullying could take place, either perpetrated by work colleagues or your boss.
 It could take place within family homes, hospitals, police stations or the Houses of Parliament as recent developments have come to light.
 There are no limitations on the reach it can extend to.

-Bullying can be conducted by an individual or a group of people.
-Methods of bullying take many different forms.
+Bullying can be conducted by an individual or a group of people and methods of bullying take many different forms.
 It could be carried out through more ‘traditional’ forms like face-to-face name-calling, personal abuse or physical assaults of violence.
-It could take the form of social exclusion of someone from a group.
+It could take the form of social exclusion.
 Furthermore, it can sometimes manifest itself through a manipulation of other social groups so they in turn exclude that person from a particular social hierarchy.